 What if you gave your patients a tangible reward?
 What if you knew them well enough to know what fragrance they wore?
 What if you partnered with a massage therapist nearby and gave them a massage package?
 What if you partnered with a photographer and gave them a lifestyle shoot as a reward?
 What if it your rewards program was an actual, usable, reward that came with the possibility of immediacy?
 What if you give them something that shows you not only give them excellent care but that you care and that is what excellence looks like?

-It is not a new concept; most digital marketing agencies would call it antiquated or inefficient.
+It is not a new concept; most digital marketing agencies and web design agencies would call it antiquated or inefficient.
 But Caledon Virtual is convinced there is a better way to compel loyalty, primarily because we have examined it in great depth.
 We want to know the end user, the real person that is the component of the persona.
 And to do that, we feel the need to get to know the members of your practice.

 Please understand, if you are getting the results and the retention that you desire from a current rewards program, Caledon Virtual encourages you to continue using that program.
 But if you are looking for something different, something more, something that is a bit “extra,” we’ve got an individualized rewards program that speaks to the elite taste of your patients and the expert persona of your practice.
 Contact us today.